pdiaz-suse/tf-do-rancher2/README.md

 - Start `count_rke2_agent_controlplane_nodes` amount of droplets and add them to the custom cluster with controlplane role
 - Start `count_rke2_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role

+## Registry configuration

+The rancher and rancher-agent images will by default be pulled from Docker Hub.
+You can specify an alternative registry for these two images with the `rancher_registry` option.
+If `rancher_registry` is specified, but the images cannot be successfully pulled from the registry, then it will fall back to Docker Hub.

 ## Other options

 All available options/variables are described in [terraform.tfvars.example](https://github.com/superseb/tf-do-rancher2/blob/master/terraform.tfvars.example).